Nov 16, 2009 | cwalsh | 883 views

 advances of the strong Mildmay offence.
 Walkerton goalie Wes Cameron was exceptional at

-stopping multiple shots on net while clean checking by his team mates served to wear down the opposing skaters.
-The period would end as it began to provide a hard earned win for the
+multiple shots on net while clean checking by his team mates served to

 boys in blue.